-The Midland radio makes a fair repeater, or simple link radio.
-Unlike the Motorola channel elements, just the crystal holder uses frequency control and are plugged in.
+The Midland radio makes a fair repeater, or a simple link radio.
+Unlike the Motorola channel elements, just the crystal holder (metal case) uses frequency control and is plugged in.

 Acronyms, Definitions, Radio System Operation and Theory: